 The next morning the alarm was set for 7:30 a.m.
 Two days later, I moved it back to 7:25 a.m.
 The next Monday it was 7:20 a.m., and within a few weeks of these easy transitions, I was comfortably waking up at 6 a.m.

-It’s a habit that has changed my life.
+Although it’s a habit that has changed my life.
 But you don’t need to go as far as I’ve gone.

 There’s no value in wearing your wake-up time as a badge of honor or feeling superior because you get up earlier than someone else.

-The 5 a.m. club is definitely not for you if:
+The 5 a.m. club is definitely NOT for you if:

 Ignore the dogma.

 Be the first one out of bed in your house and take advantage of this solitude.

-For example, if you are in $5,000 worth of credit card debt, and that is causing you significant stress, spend the fifteen minutes thinking of ways to cut your expenses and increase your income, and researching how to transfer your debt to a lower interest credit card.
+For example, if you are in $5,000 worth of credit card debt, and that is causing you significant stress, spend the fifteen minutes thinking of ways to cut your expenses and increase your income and researching how to transfer your debt to a lower interest credit card.